Helene Schjerfbeck: Early life

-Helena Sofia Schjerfbeck was born on July 10, 1862, in Helsinki, in the autonomous Grand-Duchy of Finland within the Russian Empire, to Svante Schjerfbeck (an office manager) and Olga Johanna (née Printz).
+Helena Sofia Schjerfbeck was born on July 10, 1862, in Helsinki, in the autonomous Grand-Duchy of Finland within the Russian Empire, to Svante Schjerfbeck (an office manager at the railway's mechanical workshop) and Olga Johanna (née Printz).
 She had one surviving brother, Magnus Schjerfbeck (1860–1933), who went on to become an architect.
+Her mother Olga did not value her daughter's work as an artist, yet decades of living together bound them inseparably.
 In 1866, aged 4, she fell down some stairs injuring her hip, which prevented her from attending school and left her with a limp for the rest of her life.
 She showed talent at an early age, and at eleven years old in 1873 she was enrolled at the Finnish Art Society School of Drawing.
 Her fees were paid by Adolf von Becker, who saw promise in her.
 At this school Schjerfbeck met Helena Westermarck.
-These two, and artist Maria Wiik and lesser-known Ada Thilén had a close friendship during their lives.
+These two, artist Maria Wiik, and the lesser-known Ada Thilén had a close friendship during their lives.

 When Schjerfbeck's father died of tuberculosis, on February 2, 1876, Schjerfbeck's mother took in boarders so that they could get by.
 A little over a year after her father's death, Schjerfbeck graduated from the Finnish Art Society drawing school.
 She continued her education, with Westermarck and paid for by Professor Georg Asp, at a private academy run by Adolf von Becker, which utilised the University of Helsinki drawing studio.
 There, Becker himself taught her French oil painting techniques.

+Sjundby Manor in Siuntio in Schjerfbeck's painting from 1927.

 In 1879, at the age of 17, Schjerfbeck won third prize in a competition organised by the Finnish Art Society, and in 1880 her work was displayed in an annual Finnish Art Society exhibition.
-That summer Schjerfbeck spent time at Sjundby Manor, owned by her aunt on her mother's side Selma Printz and her husband Thomas Adlercreutz.
+That summer Schjerfbeck spent time at Sjundby Manor in Siuntio, owned by her aunt on her mother's side Selma Printz and her husband Thomas Adlercreutz.
 There she spent time drawing and painting her cousins.
+Schjerfbeck's earliest sketchbooks feature many drawings depicting life in Sjundby.
+The manor house and its gardens are featured in various landscapes of hers such as The Old Manor House (1901) and Sjundby Manor (1927).
 Schjerfbeck became particularly close to her cousin Selma Adlercreutz, who was her age.
 Later in 1880 she set off to Paris after receiving a travel grant from the Imperial Russian Senate.